gilch/hissp/docs/faq.rst

 -------------------------------------------------------------------------------------------------------------------

 It's not *that* slow.
 Like most things, performance is really only an issue in a bottleneck.
-If you find one, there's no runtime overhead for using ``.#`` to inject some Python.
+If you find one, there's no run-time overhead for using ``.#`` to inject some Python.

 Also recall that macros are allowed to return strings of Python code.